nemerosa/ontrack-jenkins-cli-pipeline/vars/ontrackCliSetup.md

 | `url` | String | _Required_ or value of the `ONTRACK_URL` environment variable | URL to your Ontrack installation.
 If `ONTRACK_URL` is available as an environment variable, it will be used. |
 | `credentialsId` | String | `ONTRACK_TOKEN` | ID of the Jenkins credentials which contains the authentication token to Ontrack |
 | `name` | String | `prod` | Name of the configuration to create to hold the connection parameters.

+### Auto validation stamps

+The `autoValidationStamps` parameter can have the following values:

+* `true` - auto creation of validation stamps based on predefined validation stamps
+* `force` - auto creation even if no predefined validation stamp if defined (they will be created)
+* any other value - disable the auto creation of validation stamps

 ### Outputs